sophiajt/jntrnr.github.io/_posts/2015-12-01-building-a-jit-in-rust.md

 title: Building a JIT in Rust
 ---

-The other day I threw together a simple JIT, and I thought it'd be fun to show the steps I did.
+The other day I threw together a simple Just-In-Time compiler (or JIT, for short), and I thought it'd be fun to show the steps I did.
 With this, it should be possible to create a page of executable memory, write some machine code into it, and then treat it like a function call from Rust.

 Let's get started!
 You can grab my [JIT project](https://github.com/jonathandturner/rustyjit), if you want to follow along.
 I've only tested this in OS X, but it should adaptable for other platforms.